 - 5.13 Management of Career Progression and Effective Succession Planning: Many of DDSN's positions are identified as relative to specific career progression.
 Position descriptions within a career track identify increasing levels of knowledge and accumulated experience within the DDSN delivery system.
 Workforce may request to review prototype position descriptions at any time.
-Vacancy announcements, which include minimally required training and experience, are posted throughout campuses, and applications to these are encouraged.
-Supervisory staff are taught to identify staff who have the ability to coach and mentor other employees, thereby establishing the first step in succession planning.
-Internal promotion is critical to developing a workforce that is knowledgeable of those requirements essential to DDSN's work environment and DDSN's hiring policy reflects this course of action. - 5.14 Maintaining a Safe, Secure and Healthy Work Environment: OSHA and DHEC guidelines are followed to maintain a safe and secure working environment.
-Employees who will have responsibilities of directly caring for consumers must submit to a pre-employment health screening as well as pre-employment and random drug testing.
+Vacancy announcements are posted throughout campuses, and workforce is encouraged to apply for promotional opportunities.
+Supervisory staffs are taught to identify employees who have the ability to coach and mentor other employees, establishing the first step in succession planning.
+Internal promotion is critical to developing a workforce that is knowledgeable of those requirements specific to DDSN's work environment.
+The hiring policy reflects dedication to this course of action.
+DDSN and contracted provider workforce are provided training/education opportunities and interact with relative regularity. - 5.14 Maintaining a Safe, Secure and Healthy Work Environment: OSHA and DHEC guidelines are followed to maintain a safe and secure working environment.
+Employees who will have responsibilities of directly caring for consumers must submit to pre-employment health screening as well as pre-employment (and random) drug-testing.
 Employees are offered health screenings and workshops, and are provided information on state-sponsored Employee Assistance Programs.
 All appropriate employees receive driver safety and assistive equipment training before they are allowed to operate state equipment.
 DDSN has a well-established and published Disaster Preparedness Plan.
-Staff are taught their responsibilities in relation to safety/fire/disaster occurrences.
+Staffs are taught their responsibilities in relation to safety/fire/disaster occurrences.
 Risk management teams review any and all accidents and make suggestions to procedural changes as necessary in response.
 Administrative Officers of the Day ensure the safety and security of facilities, and regular security patrols of administrative buildings have been implemented.
-Staff are taught and regularly reminded of the responsibilities of maintaining a secure, safe environment for the well-being of the persons served as well as staff.
-Abuse and neglect prevention is taken very seriously and policy is strictly adhered to.
+Staff is taught and regularly reminded of the responsibilities of maintaining a secure, safe environment for the sake of the persons served as well as staff.
+Abuse, neglect and exploitation prevention is taught in orientation, taken very seriously by all levels of workforce, and policy requirements are strictly adhered to.
 Any allegations of workplace violence or sexual harassments are immediately investigated.
-HR policies prohibit possession of alcohol, illegal drugs, and firearms by the workforce on the organization's facilities.
+Policies prohibit possession of alcohol, illegal drugs, and firearms by the workforce on the organization's facilities.